 I am a filmmaker and cinematographer by trade and an artist by practice.

-My work takes me all over the country and occasionally other parts of the world.
-When I travel I always keep my eye out for three things: local food ( like Coney Dogs in Detroit or Butter Burgers in Milwaukee), record stores ( like A1 in NYC or Josie in Dallas) and payphones.
+My work takes me all over the country, and occasionally other parts of the world.
+When I travel I always keep my eye out for three things: local food (like Coney Dogs in Detroit or Butter Burgers in Milwaukee), record stores (like A1 in NYC or Josey in Dallas) and payphones.

-When hunting for payphones, I look for neighborhoods that seem forgotten, probably even neglected-- places with character.
+When hunting for payphones, I look for neighborhoods that seem forgotten, probably even neglected.
+Sometimes these are places with the most character.
 One of the best parts of this project is the people I’ve met all over the U.S. during my search for payphones.
-I can’t tell you how many times somebody has said something like, “You don’t see payphones anymore.”
+I can’t tell you how many times somebody has said something like, “You don’t see payphones anymore!”
 But the truth is a little bit different.
-Yes they are disappearing but also we don’t see them anymore because they are no longer important to us.
+It’s true that they are disappearing, but we also don’t see them anymore because they are no longer important to us.
 They have become invisible right in front of our eyes.
 Almost all of us carry a phone with us wherever we go.
 Payphones have seemingly faded into the background.
 They just aren’t relevant anymore.

-Payphones in different places seemingly have different personalities.
-What I mean by that is in some areas the payphones are basically ignored and left to decay whereas in other cities like Oakland where I live they have been heavily adorned and augmented by a thriving street art scene.
+Payphones in different places seem to have different personalities.
+What I mean by that is in some areas the payphones are basically ignored and left to decay, whereas in other cities like Oakland where I live they have been heavily adorned and augmented by a thriving street art scene.
 I love it when artists reclaim and repurpose these fixtures with stylized graffiti, stickers, or somehow make it their own.
-Even if I only find the remnants of payphones there’s meaning in that.
+Even if I only find the remnants of payphones, there’s meaning in that.
 The sheared bolts from a former payphone base sticking out of a cement block, or a wire coming out of a wall-- these are the things we overlook, that are part of our disappearing landscape.

 The best part of this project is the myriad of thoughts and feelings it raises for me.
 They just seem like a perfect metaphor for life and growing older.
 How can something so seemingly ensconced in our everyday life now be obsolete?
 They used to be clean shiny and new— important and needed.
 Half jokingly I think the same about myself.
 But I will address that at another time and in greater depth.

 Here’s a little about the pieces I’m showing at Cole Coffee.
-First off I’d like to thank Desiree and Mike the owners of Cole Coffee for giving me the space on their walls at their awesome cafe.
+First off I’d like to thank Desiree and Mike, the owners of Cole Coffee, for giving me the space on their walls at their awesome cafe.
 I’ve been going there steadily since I moved to Oakland 18 years ago.
-They wonderful folks and have been great to work with on this show.
+They are wonderful folks and have been great to work with on this show.

 I’m putting up 7 pieces.
-There will be 4 large pieces each with multiple images and 3 smaller individual pieces that will show one image on each.
-Two of the larger pieces will be images from trips to specific cities.
-In this case Detroit and New Orleans.
+There will be four large pieces each with multiple images, and three smaller individual pieces that will show one image on each.
+Two of the larger pieces will be images from trips to specific cities (in this case, Detroit and New Orleans).
 Another large piece will be images of phonebooths that I’ve found around the country.
-Payphones are hard to find.
-Actual phonebooths are even harder to find.
-The biggest piece measuring 24” by 42” is a mix of some of my most favorite recent payphones.
-The 3 smaller pieces will be individual shots and I intend to rotate these out during the shows run.
+Payphones are hard to find; actual phonebooths are even harder to find.
+The biggest piece, measuring 24” by 42”, is a mix of some of my most favorite recent payphones.
+The three smaller pieces will be individual shots and I intend to rotate these out during the show’s run.

 Are the pieces for sale?
 Nice of you to ask.
 Why Yes.
 Yes they are.
 I’ll be setting up an e-commerce store soon but in the mean time you can e-mail me and ask about what’s available.
 I obviously have many more images available than what are in the show and from many more cities from around the world.
 I’d be happy to talk to you about this obsession and maybe eve sell you a print or two.